AProXD/Spam-Machine/README.md

 ## In what websites can i spam?

-some websites might not work, Here is a small list of which sites work, and which doesnt.
+some websites might not work, Here is a small list of  sites that work, and sites that dont.

 | Websites/Apps | Works | Sometimes works | Doesnt Work |
 |  ---          |    ---|              ---|          ---|